ranaanjel/quikcrats-admin/README.md

     Charting (optional): Recharts or Chart.js
     authenticating on the server side -- storing the data in the cookies or jwt tokens.

-V2
+# V2

-  Optional: Sub-admin roles (e.g., stock manager vs. delivery person)
+- Optional: Sub-admin roles (e.g., stock manager vs. delivery person)

-Notifications / Alerts
+- Notifications / Alerts
     Payment due alerts
     New order placed
+- last due - last payment date - current bill, total due.

+- ability to see the current bill in the frontend user app quikcrats

+- inventory work management

 - [  ] return back and forth for the return items -- raise the issue with the previous bills.
+- pagination and caching of the data - table data